riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

       Meteor.setTimeout(function() {
         expect($('.new-task input').length).toEqual(0);
         done();
-      }, 100);
+      }, 400);
     });

     it ("should include a login link", function(done) {
       Meteor.setTimeout(function() {
         expect($('a#login-sign-in-link').length).toEqual(1);
         done();
-      }, 100);
+      }, 400);
     });
   });

 });
 {% endhighlight %}

 OK, a decent amount of changes.
 First off we've wrapped our existing tests in a new `for all users` describe block.
 Notice that we've also removed the test that checks for the new task field as the field should only show up for logged in users.
-The tests within `for all users` test for items that... you guessed it should appear for all users regardless of whether they are logged in or not.
+The tests within `for all users` test for items that... you guessed it, should appear for all users regardless of whether they are logged in or not.

 Next is the `for logged in users` describe block for tests specific to logged in users.

-First off we have a `before` block which logs in our test user, notice the different syntax that needs to be used when interacting with the API of a debug package, we need to prepend the call with 'Package.<package name>', instead of just calling `TestUser.login` so the call becomes `Package.testing.TestUser.login();`.
+First off we have a `before` block which logs in our test user, notice the different syntax that needs to be used when interacting with the API of a debug package, we need to prepend the call with `Package.<package name>`, instead of just calling `TestUser.login` so the call becomes `Package.testing.TestUser.login();`.

-Our "logged in" tests check that a logged in link exists consisting of the user's name and that the new task input is available.
+Our `for logged in users` tests check that a logged in link exists consisting of the user's name and that the new task input is available.

 Conversely the `for logged out users` tests contain a call to `logout` in the `before` block and then check for a login link and that the new task field does not show up.